 Community rules for the control of African horse sickness are laid down in Council Directive 92/35/EEC.
 The measures include, in addition to vector controls, stamping out of infected animals, movement restriction and possibly vaccination within an area of 100 km around the infected premises (protection zone) and movement controls within an additional 50 km surveillance zone.
 Animals intended to leave the restricted area must undergo vector protected quarantine for 40 days with laboratory testing as described in Annex IV to Directive 2009/156/EC.
 Vaccinated animals must be indelibly marked.

-Member States are obliged to have contingency plans in operation and national reference laboratories must collaborate with the European Union Reference Laboratory, both in quality assurance of their diagnostic tests and vector monitoring.
+EU countries are obliged to have contingency plans in operation and national reference laboratories must collaborate with the European Union Reference Laboratory, both in quality assurance of their diagnostic tests and vector monitoring.

 Notification and Health Situation

 African horse sickness is a notifiable disease, according to Council Directive 82/894/EEC of 21 December 1982 on the notification of animal diseases within the EU.